Pleasant Hill, California: History and architecture

 The city hall of Pleasant Hill was designed by architect Charles Moore.
 Completed in the late 20th century, it has won several awards for architectural design.

 For most of its history, Pleasant Hill did not have a true downtown or Main Street.
 In 1991, the city began planning the redevelopment of the area around the intersection of Monument and Contra Costa boulevards.
 In July 2000, Downtown Pleasant Hill finally opened.
 The privately owned and operated outdoor shopping center was designed to resemble a typical small Main Street.

 Starting in 2003, CinéArts operated the former Century 5 Theatres, screening primarily independent and foreign films.
 Due to changes in viewing habits, as many people screened movies at home, business continued to decline.
 The theater's property owner, SyWest Development, closed the Dome on April 21, 2013.
 On its last night of operation, CinéArts screened Stanley Kubrick's classic 2001: A Space Odyssey.

 Sywest gained the approval of the Pleasant Hill City Council for its proposal to tear down the theater and redevelop the property as a two-story, 73,000+ square-foot building to house a Dick's Sporting Goods.
 Supporters of the theater submitted two separate appeals to overturn the approval of demolition: one by a resident of Pleasant Hill, and one by Save the Pleasant Hill Dome (SPHD) organization.
 Both appeals were voted down by a majority of the city council; Mayor Michael G. Harris and councilmember Ken Carlson voted in favor of the appeal.
 SyWest had the Dome demolished on May 8, 2013, precluding any further court action.

-On October 14, 2019, a magnitude 4.5 earthquake shook the town.
+On October 14, 2019, a magnitude 4.5 earthquake shook the city.

 Geography and climate

 According to the United States Census Bureau, the city has a total area of 7.1 sqmi.
 Pleasant Hill has a varied landscape with some valleys and rolling hills.
 In undisturbed wilderness, oak woodlands and mixed woods can be found.
 It is located in the central East San Francisco Bay.

 This region has warm and dry summers, with no average monthly temperatures above 71 F. According to the Köppen Climate Classification system, Pleasant Hill has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.
-Winter daytime temperatures tend to be in the fifties and sixties, and summers range in the high seventies to upper eighties, occasionally reaching the low nineties.
+Winter daytime temperatures tend to be in the fifties to low sixties, and summers range in the seventies to upper eighties, occasionally reaching the low nineties.
 On very rare occasions, the temperatures can reach the one hundred degree range during extreme heat waves.
 Freezing in winter is rare, but it does happen.
 Summer fog is occasional but winter fog is very common.

-Economy

-Top employers

-According to the city's 2013 Comprehensive Annual Financial Report (CAFR), as of 2009 the city's principal employers were: